How to Sell Your House Privately in Pretoria (2026 Guide) | Pretoria Transfer Guide - pretoriatransferguide.co.za

 Common Pitfalls in Private Sales

 The most frequent mistake in private sales is signing an incomplete or poorly drafted offer to purchase.
 Missing suspensive conditions (such as a condition that the sale is subject to bond approval), ambiguous occupation clauses, or an absent voetstoots clause can create serious legal disputes.
 Always have the OTP reviewed — or drafted — by a conveyancer before signing.
+Read our full guide on common private sale mistakes and how to avoid them.

 A second common pitfall is overlooking the compliance certificates.
 The seller is responsible for providing an electrical compliance certificate at transfer, and depending on the property, other certificates may be needed.
 Arranging these takes time, and discovering defects that require rectification can delay the transfer significantly.